What is HTTPS?

 Why is HTTPS/SSL important for ad earnings?

-Google requires that sites load over HTTPS in order the use the SafeFrame feature in their ad technology.
+Google requires that sites load over HTTPS in order to use the SafeFrame feature in their ad technology.
 SafeFrame adds an array of features to the ads that protect your site and readers from any potential bad ads.
 If SafeFrame isn’t able to run on your ads, it can cause ad quality and performance issues.

 HTTPS is important to keep your ads earning well.